 Academic and Research Advisement

 Students will receive academic advisement from the CBCB Associate Director.
 Students should meet with the Associate Director each semester for course selection by reviewing their program of study and to review their degree completion timeline.
 Thesis-based MS and PhD students on a research assistantship are encouraged to find a research advisor within their first year of study from the Affiliated Faculty list.
 The research advisor will be the primary contact for all research-related mentorship.

 Only graduate courses completed with a grade of B or higher count towards the requirements of each Bioinformatics degree.
 Students must receive a B or higher in a required core course.
 Students receiving a B- or lower in a required core course are subject to dismissal from the program.
 However, they may file an appeal to the Bioinformatics Graduate Committee for approval to retake the course and remain in the program if the appeal is approved.
 Students must obtain at least a 3.0 cumulative grade point average in the courses in the curriculum to receive the degree.

 Students enrolled in at least 9 credit hours or in sustaining credit are considered full-time students.
-Those enrolled for fewer than 9 credit hours are considered part-time students, although students holding assistantships are considered full-time with six credits.
-Generally, a maximum load is 12 graduate credit hours; however, additional credit hours may be taken with the approval of the student’s adviser and the Office of Graduate and Professional Education.
+Those enrolled for fewer than 9 credit hours are considered part-time students.
+Students holding research or teaching assistantships are considered full-time with 6 credit hours.
+Generally, a maximum load is 12 graduate credit hours; however, additional credit hours may be taken with the approval of the student’s adviser and the Graduate College.
 A maximum course load in either summer or winter session is 7 credit hours.
-Permission must be obtained from the Office of Graduate and Professional Education to carry an overload in any session.
+Permission must be obtained from the Graduate College to carry an overload in any session.